What is Paradoxical adipose hyperplasia (PAH)?

 Termed subdermal coagulation, these combined energies allow for contraction of collagen molecules that subsequently contract the overlying skin without the need for any cutting!

-We present definitive treatment of PAH using combined VASER and Renuvion technologies.
+We present definitive treatment of PAH using VASER technologies.
 If you have observed PAH we encourage you to make a complimentary virtual consultation to appreciate how the treatment is available today.

-Please see this 51-year-old male who corrected with HD Liposuction and Renuvion skin tightening.
+Please see this 51-year-old male who corrected with HD Liposuction.